 - Food allergy

-- Simple drug allergy and adverse drug reactions
+- Suspected drug allergy and adverse drug reactions

-- Allergic rhinoconjunctivitis (hay fever, allergic rhinitis, and allergic eye symptoms)
+- Allergic rhinoconjunctivitis, including hay fever, allergic rhinitis, and allergic eye symptoms

-- Bee and wasp venom allergy (with desensitisation/immunotherapy where indicated)
+- Bee and wasp venom allergy, with venom immunotherapy (VIT) where indicated

 Immunodeficiency

 If you or your doctor are concerned about recurrent or unusual infections, I can help investigate whether an underlying immune deficiency may be contributing.
-This includes both inherited (primary) and acquired (secondary) immune deficiencies.
+This includes inherited, or primary, immune deficiencies and acquired, or secondary, immune deficiencies.

-- Hypogammaglobulinaemia — low immunoglobulin levels from any cause
+- Hypogammaglobulinaemia, meaning low immunoglobulin levels from any cause

-- Secondary immunodeficiency such as from chemotherapy or HIV infection
+- Secondary immunodeficiency, including after chemotherapy or from HIV infection

-- Immunoglobulin replacement therapy — initiation and ongoing management (available as intravenous or subcutaneous infusions)
+- Immunoglobulin replacement therapy, including initiation and ongoing management of intravenous or subcutaneous treatment

-- Connective tissue disease-associated ILD (e.g. systemic sclerosis, antisynthetase syndrome, myositis)
+- Connective tissue disease-associated ILD, including systemic sclerosis, antisynthetase syndrome, and myositis

 - Hypersensitivity pneumonitis